EyalExperitest/ansible-deployment-guide/prerequisites/README.md

 ## Control Machine

-Executor machine is the machine from which we run ansible deployment.
+The machine from which we run ansible deployment.

 * for windows machines - [click here](./windows-control)
 * for mac os machines - [click here](./mac-os-control)